 Edgar Schein’s work comes up as a natural transition.
 He is a former professor at the MIT Sloan School of Management and has published a number of books on career development, group process consultation, and of course organisational culture.

 Organisational culture is not exactly what we’ve been talking about so far.
-According to the always reliable Wikipedia, it “encompasses values and behaviours that contribute to the unique social and psychological environment of a business”.
-Even though, I have found Schein’s work very interesting and relevant as it digs deeper into the concepts of culture in the workplace.
+According to the always-reliable Wikipedia, it “encompasses values and behaviours that contribute to the unique social and psychological environment of a business”.
+Even so, I have found Schein’s work very interesting and relevant as it digs deeper into the concepts of culture in the workplace.

 Acknowledging that there are a wide array of elements coming to play beyond the national culture, Schein describes in the following video his experience working with an American startup and a Swiss enterprise: